Poincar\'e Duality in abstract 6-functor formalisms

-Before we discuss the main results of this paper, we want to point out the main problem in answering these questions, especially in the situation of an abstract $6$-functor formalism.
+Before we discuss the main results of this paper, we want to point out the main problem in answering Question~\ref{question:intro-duality} and Question~\ref{question:intro-duality-2}, especially in the situation of an abstract $6$-functor formalism.

 Suppose that we have somehow guessed the correct formula for the dualizing object $\omega_f$.
 So the question of proving Poincar\'e Duality essentially boils down to the question of constructing an isomorphism